lmh4686/T2A2-_assessment/README.md

     - To provide different authority.
     - For example, only managers are authorized to assign vehicles.

-## API documentation by resource
+## API documentation

-*Note: Due to limit of number of document publishing, two different blueprints are in one document.
+*Note: Due to limit of number of document publishing, wan't able to have a separated document for each.
-Customized messages for all validation failures and errors have been set so guidance are not included in the documents .*
+Customized messages for all validation failures and errors have been set so guidance are not included in the documents.*

 ## 1. <a href= "https://documenter.getpostman.com/view/24302062/2s8YYPGfec#intro">Auth - Assigned Vehicles</a>